sheerun/puppet-solo/README.md

 # Puppet-solo

 Boilerplate and installer for puppet.
+It:

+* ensures that puppet is executed as root
+* locally builds ruby 1.9.3
+* installs puppet executable
+* passes correct `--modulepath` option

 ## Requirements